 The Reading test is measuring your skills to comprehend, interpret, and analyze a wide selection of literary and informational fragments.
 This part involves various literary genres and subject matter in different styles.
 The articles may come in the form of essays, poetry, biographical sketches, or editorials.

-The various test texts generally have a length of some 400 – 600 words.
+The various test texts generally have a length of 400 – 600 words.
 If you want to learn your HiSET test scores, you will have to wait a few days, and they will not be sent by mail but available through your HiSET account.

 HiSET test results are posted online within 3 to 5 days after a multiple-choice test and 6 to 10 days after an essay test.
 If you need some help accessing your test scores, please contact your testing center, or go to ‘Getting Your Scores’ on your HiSET account.